+New Jersey car insurance law mandates that all drivers maintain a minimum limit of liability coverage.
 Under the New Jersey Assigned Risk Plan, drivers may choose between a basic and a standard policy, with the former offering fewer coverage options than the latter.
 The basic policy does not include bodily injury in the minimum coverage but offers it as an add-on, up to $10,000 per accident.
 Property damage coverage of $5,000 per accident and personal injury protection of $15,000 per person per accident are also included in the basic plan.
 The base features of the standard policy include bodily injury coverage, property damage, personal injury protection, uninsured motorist coverage and collision and comprehensive coverages.

 High-risk auto insurers associated with the New Jersey Assigned Risk Plan are obligated to provide coverage to drivers who qualify for three years.
 After that duration, if you are still a high-risk driver and fail to get regular insurance, you will likely be able to apply for PAIP again.
 Coverage options may differ from one insurance provider to another, however, so comparing available options will give you the best idea of what will suit your needs and budget.

 How much does car insurance cost with the New Jersey Assigned Risk Plan?

 High-risk car insurance is typically more expensive than the options in the general market and the NJ Assigned Risk Plan may be consistent with that trend.
 Your premium will also depend on the factors that individual insurance providers evaluate to set a price for you, which can include your ZIP code, age, type of vehicle and marital status, among other variables.